Naren Ray: Early life and education

-Sufi was born in the district of Comilla, Bangladesh in 1940.
-His father worked in the police department and after independence relocated his family to Kolkata in 1948.
+Sufi was born in the district of Comilla (now in Bangladesh) in 1940.
+His father worked in the police department and, after independence, relocated his family to Kolkata in 1948.
 Then a child, Sufi was taken out of school in Brahmanbaria, where he was in class four.
 He initially thought that they were going for a family trip and would soon return to what was then East Pakistan.
 Being unable to return to his childhood abode deeply distressed him.
 He later stated that he had never recovered from that jolt.
-The family shifted to Shibpur, Howrah in the Indian state of West Bengal.
+The family shifted to Shibpur, Howrah, in the Indian state of West Bengal.
 Sufi attended Dinabandhu Institution in class five.
-Formal studies were never very appealing to him and he taught himself, mainly by voracious reading.
-The eldest of five siblings, he had to start working in 1956, at age of 16, without graduating.
-While he offered private tuition to sponsor his reading habits and was also member of local libraries, he mostly borrowed books from acquaintances, finishing up to three a day.
+Formal studies were never very appealing to him, and he taught himself, mainly by voracious reading.
+The eldest of five siblings, he had to start working in 1956, at the age of 16, without graduating.
+While he offered private tuition to sponsor his reading habits and was also a member of local libraries, he mostly borrowed books from acquaintances, finishing up to three a day.
 Sufi joined an art school in 1958 to pursue drawing and handicrafts.
 Personal and family problems led him to abandon the course before its completion in 1962, but he had decided to be a cartoonist.